Postal employees will find abundant employment, benefits, and retirement

 and life insurance coverage.

-will be able to continue generous postal employee's health benefits, as long
+you will be able to continue generous postal employee's health benefits,

-as you were enrolled in the program for the last five years.
+as long as you were enrolled in the program for the last 5 years.
 You can also

 continue life insurance coverage and if you participated in the